vinitasher/vinitasher.github.io/baby-shower/DECOR.md

 - **Table décor kettle pieces with artificial flowers**
   - Teapots or kettles as vases with faux roses, hydrangeas, baby’s breath.
   - (No LED tealights around centerpieces.)
+  - Add floral triangle banners (fabric or paper bunting with floral prints) strung above tables or across the venue for a garden-party look.

 ### 2.5 Extra Bridgerton Touches
 - Printed “society papers” styled as Lady Whistledown gossip sheets.